 Beans and peas are unique foods.
 Because beans are so high in protein, they are considered by the USDA to be part of the Protein Food Group as well as the vegetable food group.

-As calculated using the protein digestibility corrected amino acid score, the top five high protein beans include winged beans, fava beans, royal red kidney beans, mungo beans, and California red kidney beans.
+As calculated using the protein digestibility corrected amino acid score, the top five high protein beans include soy beans, winged beans, fava beans, royal red kidney beans, and mungo beans..

 And although these led our leader-board, all 23 beans on our list are high protein beans containing well within the dietary reference intake range on a per-calorie basis.